xaileena/xaileena/README.md

   <br>

-- Sophomore at McGill University pursuing a BSc. in Computer Science
+- Junior at McGill University pursuing a BSc. in Computer Science
-- Nice to meet you

 <br><br>